Skip to Content

 1. Season with some salt, ground white pepper, and five-spice powder.

-3. Fill the pan with sufficient water just enough to submerge all the ingredients.
-You may want to transfer the pork to a smaller pot if the pan is too large.
-Bring it to a boil, then reduce the heat to cook it at barely simmering temperature, with tiny burps of bubbles popping up randomly.
+3. Fill the pan with sufficient water to submerge all the ingredients.
+If the pan is too large, you may want to transfer the pork to a smaller pot.
+Bring it to a boil, then reduce the heat to cook it at a barely simmering temperature, with tiny burps of bubbles popping up randomly.

-4. Braise the pork, egg, and tofu low and slow for at least 1.5 hours, or until the pork is tender.
+4. Braise the pork, egg, and tofu low and slow for at least 1.5 hours or until the pork is tender.
 Stir occasionally to ensure all the ingredients are cooked evenly.
+Otherwise, you can place them in the Instant Pot to finish cooking.
+Please use less water if you intend to use a slow cooker, as it requires less water.

-5. If there is still too much-braising liquid in the pan after the pork is tender, continue cooking to reduce the liquid to a thick and glossy gravy that coats every piece of the pork.
+5. If there is still too much braising liquid in the pan after the pork is tender, continue cooking to reduce the liquid to a thick, glossy gravy that coats every piece of the pork.

-6. You can use a spoon to skim off the excess oil floating on top if you like.
-It is pretty easy to skim the oil as it is transparent, well-separated from the dark brown gravy.
+6. You can use a spoon to skim off the excess oil floating on top.
+It is pretty easy to skim the oil as it is transparent and well-separated from the dark brown gravy.

 How to serve Taiwanese braised pork rice

 Braised pork is usually served with steamed rice, making sense as the word Fan means rice in Chinese.
-The most common way is to cover the cooked rice in a bowl with the braised pork, halved hard-boiled egg, tofu slices, and some vegetables.
+The most common way is to cover the white rice in a bowl with the braised pork, halved hard-boiled egg, tofu slices, and bok choy or other leafy green.

 Is Lu Rou Fan a healthy meal?

 Not really.
 Enjoying Lu Rou Fan is for satisfying your craving and tantalizing your tastebuds.
-Of course, the pork fat and the high amount of sodium will disqualify it as healthy food, but occasional indulgence is much needed when you are yearning for this authentic Taiwanese street food.
+Of course, the pork fat and high sodium will disqualify it as healthy food, but occasional indulgence is much needed when you yearn for authentic Taiwanese street food.

 Other one-pot rice recipes